nielsenjared/nielsenjared.github.io/content/blog/patterrn-recognition/index.md

 Unfortunately, there’s no shortcut to the shortcut.
 We need to do the work and learn those lessons, too.

-We need to learn design patterns.

-A design pattern is a reusable solution for a problem.
-We’re accustomed to design patterns in terms of computer science, but the concept originates from architecture, and can be applied to any domain.
+Those lessons are patterns.

+How do we learn those patterns?

+* 📚 **Read**: Hit the books or the blogs.

+* 👂 **Listen**: Remember that advice your parents gave you about listening to your elders? 👴 Oh, you weren't listening?
+Queue up podcasts, pay attention to the

+* 👀 **Watch**: Not just watch in the sense of watching YouTube videos, but watch as in _be observant_.

+All of the above requires focus, and we'll see below how this works (and doesn't work) to our advantage.

+On that note...

 We also need to learn what didn't work.

 The opposite of design patterns are anti-patterns.
-An anti-pattern, as defined by Gabriel Weinberg in _Superthinking_, is “...a seemingly intuitive but actually ineffective ‘solution’ to a common problem that often already has a known, better solution”.
+An anti-pattern, as defined by Gabriel Weinberg in _Superthinking_, is:

+> ...a seemingly intuitive but actually ineffective ‘solution’ to a common problem that often already has a known, better solution.

 How do we avoid anti-patterns?

 First, we need to learn them.

-Then, according to Weinberg, we avoid them by “...explicitly looking for them and then seeking out established patterns instead.”
+Then, according to Weinberg, we avoid them by “explicitly looking for them and then seeking out established patterns instead.”

 This is the #1 reason we want to study algorithms, even the poor performers.
-We build a library of mental models that help us quickly recognize design patterns and anti-patterns.
+We build a library of mental models that help us quickly recognize patterns and anti-patterns.

 When learning algorithms, there are two primary reasons we always start with sorting.
 The first is that a sorted array is a prerequisite for many other algorithms, such as search.
 The second is that, according to Donald Knuth in _The Art of Computer Programming_, “...sorting algorithms make a valuable case study of how to attack computer programming problems in general.”
 He continues:

 > Sorting techniques also provide excellent illustrations of the general ideas involved in the analysis of algorithms--the ideas used to determine performance characteristics of algorithms so that an intelligent choice can be made between competing methods.

+According to Barbara Oakley in _A Mind for Numbers_:

+> Half of mastering mathematics is simply recognizing the type of problem-solving pattern that applies to each problem.

+The same can be said of programming.

+An understanding of time complexity, data structures, and algorithms will help you see through a programming problem and immediately identify the order of any function.

+For example, any time you encounter a nested loop, you know that’s O(n^2) (or worse) and you know there must be a better way!

-### Learn how to recognize patterns through problem solving and play
+### Learn how to recognize patterns through practice

-Practice.

 TODO

-Karl Beecher offers an approach for spotting simple patterns in _Computational Thinking_:
+In _Computational Thinking_, author Karl Beecher offers an approach for spotting simple patterns:

 * Look for nouns that appear repeatedly.
 These could correspond to objects that your solution deals with.